Vishal-Choudhary-bulu/lazydevgames-privacy/index.md

 ## Our Commitment to Privacy

-At LazyDev Games, we are committed to protecting your privacy.
+At Lazydev Games, we are committed to protecting your privacy.
 Our philosophy is simple: **we try to never collect data wherever possible**.

 - We **never collect personally identifiable information (PII)**
 - Our apps and games are designed to function without collecting or storing user data
-- All processing happens locally on your device whenever possible
 - We believe in privacy by design, not as an afterthought

 ---